michaelmosmann/silk/userguide/binds.md

 <small style="color:red">(this does not work correctly in v0.5 since `DEFAULT` was considered less precise than `PROVIDED` - it can be worked around by using `autobind` instead)</small>

 In general it is important to think of the <a href="#precision">precision of binds</a> when working with plugin-bindings.
 All explicit made `bind`s will replace a possible `provide`d implementation.
-So providing will never cause trouble for usual binds.
+So providing will never cause trouble for usual binds but at the same time it also cannot replace them.

+**OBS!** Plugin-bindings should just be used to connect the most abstract level of application modules.
+They are not a autowiring supertool.
+Used like that they most likely will cause a lot of headache and pain as soon as the application has grown to a certain size.

 ### Where is the difference to autobind ?
 In contrast to an <a href="#auto">autobind</a> all bindings resulting from a `provide` that are not needed to fulfill a requirement will be removed **before** the `Injector` is created.
 So they do not clutter the context with unneeded bindings, while `autobind` would keep at least those type-bindings that are not bound by a more precise binding.